Loading events

 South of France + Verdon Camp

-Finally paddling in the South of France again!
-After a break of some years we will visit this great kayak region again.
-Directly after the Piedmont-Aosta Valley camp - by the way, these two camps can be ideally combined - a very varied paddling week with whitewater from the third to the fifth degree of difficulty awaits you at the South of France kayak camp.
-Camp start is in the region around Briançon.
-On rivers like the Gyronde, the Durance or the Guil, we have a wide range of first class kayak routes at our disposal.
-After a couple of days, we will continue to the Ubaye, where we will probably stay for two days.
-As a grand finale, we will paddle the gorges of the Verdon to close the camp.
+Finally paddling in the south of France again!
+After a break of a few years, we will be visiting this great kayaking region again.
+Directly after the Piedmont-Aosta Valley camp - these two camps can be ideally combined, by the way - a very varied week of paddling with white water from the third to the fifth level of difficulty awaits you at the South of France kayak camp.
+The camp starts in the region around Briançon.
+On rivers such as the Gyronde, the Durance or the Guil, we have a large selection of first-class kayak routes to choose from.
+After a few days, we will continue on to the Ubaye, where we will probably stay for two days.
+As a grand finale to the camp, we will paddle the Verdon gorges.

-At this camp we are offering an F2, Creek 1 and a Creek 2 Course .
-Please click on one of the courses below for more details about each course content and prerequisites.
+At this camp we offer an F2, Creek 1 and a Creek 2 Course .
+Please click on one of the courses below to find out more details about the course content and prerequisites.

 WW intensive course including roller training!

-Do you feel comfortable on class II whitewater and want to finally get into more difficult waters?
-Or are you already on class III whitewater a lot, but would like to be a bit more confident?
-Then this is your course.
-We'll show you how much fun more gradient and more water pressure can be when you simply rely on the current and your technique.
+Do you feel at home on class II whitewater and would finally like to enter more difficult waters?
+Or are you already a frequent visitor to class III whitewater but would like to be a bit more confident?
+Then this is the course for you.
+We'll show you how much fun more gradients and more water pressure can be if you simply rely on the current and your technique.

-In this course, in addition to clean technique, we focus primarily on using the current, estimating lines and navigating tactics in a group.
-The goal of the course is to develop routine in class III whitewater .
+In this course, we focus on using the current, estimating lines and navigating tactics in a group, as well as on good technique.
+The aim of the course is to develop routine in class III whitewater .

 • Flow theory

-• Recognize and use different currents on the river
+• Recognizing and using different currents on the river

-• Sweeping water with forward stroke and draw stroke
+• Eddying technique using forward stroke and draw stroke

-• Control of the kayak by proper edging and pulling the paddle blade
+• Control of the kayak by proper edging and blade pressure

 • Boofen

-In order to participate at Advanced 2 Course , you must
+To be able to take part in Advanced 2 Course , you must

 • be at least 14 years old (we also offer youth courses ).